majordomusio/majord-aws-openshift/README.md

 * 1 .. n App Nodes
 * 1 Bastion host

-The playbooks create the AWS infrastructure to support above cluster types before installing OpenShift itself.
+The playbooks create the AWS infrastructure for the cluster before starting the OpenShift installation.
+OpenShift is installed using the official Ansible playbooks from [openshift/openshift-ansible](https://github.com/openshift/openshift-ansible).

 ## Where do I start?